arnold-c/PhD-Dissertation/chapter_4/outbreak-detection_supplemental-appendix.typ

     [], table.cell(colspan: 2, align: center, "Test Characteristic"), table.cell(colspan: 6, align: center, "Testing Rate"),
     ..accuracy.flatten()
   ),
-  caption: [Mean outbreak detection accuracy for imperfect and perfect diagnostic tests, at their respective optimal alert thresholds, under dynamical and Poisson noise structures where the average daily noise incidence is 8 times the average daily measles incidence $Lambda(8)$.
+  caption: [Mean outbreak detection accuracy for imperfect and perfect diagnostic tests, at their respective optimal alert thresholds, under dynamical and static noise structures where the average daily noise incidence is 8 times the average daily measles incidence $Lambda(8)$.
 The test sensitivity equals the test specificity for all diagnostic tests.]
 )
 <tbl-optimal-thresholds-accuracy>